rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 * Fixed: Sale Price will not be visible if empty(For Google Merchant)

 = 1.1.9 =
-* Add Support for woocommerce custom field
+* Added Support for woocommerce custom field
-* Add new merchant - Facebook
+* Added new merchant - Facebook

 = 1.1.8 =
-* Add Category Mapping Feature
+* Added Category Mapping Feature

 = 1.1.7 =
 * New merchant - Become